josago97/Sharplus/README.md

 ```

 - Swap <br>
-Swaps the positions of two elements in a list.
+Swaps the positions of two elements in a sequence.

 ```cs
 int[] numbers = new int[] { 1, 2, 3 };